minhlunso1/PhotoStory_Pinterest/README.md

 - Mainly focus on UI/UX.
 I do not use popular component like RecyclerView.
 I want to expose something weird in UI aspect.

 - Process the loading signal of images (including placeholder) - Caching when see big size image.

-- I intend to load 10 items per request then load more items.
-However, I just should complete the assignment in 2 days due to the advice.

 - Try to use Lambdas in code.